 imagery, weather observations, radar and meteorological analysis.

-about 15 knots.
-Scattered moderate convection is noted from 03N to
+Scattered moderate convection is noted inland south of 12N,

 GULF OF MEXICO...